 EPLI protects against charges of making improper or illegal decisions regarding someone’s compensation, promotion, or hiring.
 An example would be hiring an unqualified job candidate because they are related to the owner or manager of your organization.

 Understanding employment law reduces EPLI risks

-Many laws are in place to protect the rights of existing and potential hirees, and while Employment Practices Liability insurance is a wise investment for many businesses, it’s essential to understand and carefully follow both federal and state employment laws.
+Many laws are in place to protect the rights of existing and potential hirees.
+While Employment Practices Liability insurance is a wise investment for many businesses, it’s essential to understand and carefully follow both federal and state employment laws.